Trump could still be elected president despite 2nd indictment, experts say

-Trump said recently at the annual Conservative Political Action Conference that he would "absolutely" stay in the race for president even if he were to be criminally indicted.
+The former president had a similarly defiant tone back in March when he told the crowd at the Conservative Political Action Conference he would "absolutely" stay in the race for president even if he were to be criminally indicted.
+No charges had been brought against him at the time.

 The U.S. Constitution does not list the absence of a criminal record as a qualification for the presidency.
 It says only that natural born citizens who are at least 35 years old and have been a resident of the U.S. for 14 years can run for president.